ndreckshage/isomorphic/README.md

 npm install -g isomorphic
 isomorphic new your-app --todo # or --crud for example applications
 ```
-Then go to [localhost:3030](http://localhost:3030)...or see it now at [todo.frontendperformance.com](todo.frontendperformance.com).
+Then go to [localhost:3030](http://localhost:3030)...or see it now at [isomorphic-todo.frontendperformance.com](isomorphic-todo.frontendperformance.com).

-[Basic Code Implementation Snippet](https://github.com/frontendperformance/isomorphic/wiki/Basic-Implementation
+[Basic code implementation snippet](https://github.com/frontendperformance/isomorphic/wiki/Basic-Implementation
 )